 These tolerate hard frosts (usually 25 to 28 degrees F).
 They are good for spring and fall gardens.
 The hardiest–kale, spinach, and collards–can tolerate temperatures in the low 20s and high teens.
 All taste best when they mature in cool weather, so they are very well suited to late summer planting for fall harvests.
 Harvest extends into winter in the Southeast, Southwest, and Pacific Northwest.
 See the color coded USDA Frost Map for the median date of the first freeze throughout various regions of the US.
 This will give you an idea of just exactly how long your harvest season will last, because many of these hardy vegetables will continue in the garden for weeks after the first hard frost.
 It’s amazing.
 When you see this, you wonder “why doesn’t everyone plant a fall garden?”

 *Swiss chard and collards taste best in the cool of spring and fall, but will hang on during summer heat, too.

-FOR SUMMER: Plant these in high spring, after the threat of frost is past.
+Plant these in high spring, after the threat of frost is past.
 These tender vegetables need warm weather (65 to 90 degrees F) to grow and are killed by frost.
 They are for summer gardens only (except in the nearly frost-free climates of zones 9b and 10).

 - Southern peas